-- Staff blow the whistle and children line up - Staff bring children inside quickly and quietly - Staff check the doors are locked and close the blinds - The Office informs the police - Children not allowed out to play until the incident is over - If appropriate inform children of the incident this should be told simply and without fabrication, and will prevent rumours (in the hall) - Send a short note home with the children to explain what has occurred to the parents - Take register when children are back in school
+- The emergency whistle, constant blowing of whistle, will be used and all children will calmly enter the school. - Some staff will stand at entrance to ensure that the children come in calmly, some staff will go into classrooms to regulate children. - Staff check the doors are locked and close the blinds - The Office informs the police - Children not allowed out to play until the incident is over - If appropriate inform children of the incident this should be told simply and without fabrication, and will prevent rumours (in the hall) - Send a short note home with the children to explain what has occurred to the parents - Take register when children are back in school